-In 1500, the Congregazione dei Fornai (Congregation of Bakers) obtained from Pope Alexander VI a small chapel, that was demolished to build the current church.
+In 1500, the Congregation of Bakers (Congregazione dei Fornai) obtained from Pope Alexander VI a small chapel, which was demolished to build the current church.
 The works, based on a project by Antonio da Sangallo the Younger, were started in 1507.
 The dome of the church was built by Giacomo del Duca in 1582.

 ART AND ARCHITECTURE

-Inside the church, there is also a sculpture of Santa Susanna, one of the main works of François Duquesnoy, which he executed around 1640.
+Inside the church, there is also a sculpture of Santa Susanna, one of the main works of François Duquesnoy, dated back to 1640.

 On the right choir is the pipe organ, begun in 1870 by Matthias Scheible and completed between 1871 and 1873 by Pietro Pantanella.

 The closest Metro Station is Colosseo, on the Metro Line B, located about 950 meters away.
 The closest bus stop is Fori Imperiali/Campidoglio, on the bus Lines 51, 85 and 87, located about 120 meters away.